-Updated 05/04/22.
-To get the most out of your nighttime skincare routine, you must choose the right products for your skin type, use them correctly, and apply them in the right order.
+Updated 08/08/22.
+To get the most out of your nighttime skincare routine, you must choose the right products for your skin type, and use them as directed and in the right order.
 This is sure to give you the best results and create the most improvement in your skin while you sleep.
-After all, it’s called “beauty sleep” for reason!
+After all, it’s called “beauty sleep” for a reason!

 In this post, you’ll learn the exact order you should be applying your products for the perfect nighttime skincare routine.
 I’ve also included some helpful tips and answers to FAQs to clear up any confusion you might have.
 Let’s go!